 Price Guide: USD 3-6/person/night

-Take bird walks, nature walks, boat rides, picnic lunches & breakfasts, cultural visits.
+Take bird walks, nature walks, boat rides, picnic lunches & breakfasts, and cultural visits.
 A visit to Lake Bogoria & Tugen can be particularly memorable.

 Elephant Pepper Camp, Maasai Mara